 Looking for a unique local art experience?
 Clarksville’s historic downtown has much to explore!
-Whether you prefer innovative museum exhibitions, an entertaining evening at the theatre, or simply taking a leisurely stroll along the art walk, the city has something for you.
+Whether you prefer innovative museum exhibitions, an entertaining evening at the theatre, or simply taking a stroll along the art walk, the city has something for you.
 Let’s take a closer look at what downtown Clarksville’s thriving art scene has to offer.

 Header photo by IG: @thebudgetsavvytravelers.

 Customs House Museum & Cultural Center

 The Customs House Museum & Cultural Center on Second Street delights visitors of all ages by capturing the imagination and innovation of the human spirit.
 This historic landmark was originally constructed in 1898 as a Federal Post Office to handle the large volume of international mail generated by the city’s bustling tobacco industry.
 Today, its elaborate architecture provides the perfect backdrop for Downtown Clarksville’s art scene.
 As the largest general interest museum in the state, it houses award-winning, traveling art exhibitions that celebrate creativity and culture as well as hosts a variety of special events to help support the local art community.
 The museum features several permanent displays that reflect the history of Clarksville and one of the largest model railroad layouts in the region.
 Families especially love the Customs House Museum.
 Interactive play areas including the Family Art Studio and newly renovated Explorers Landing provide endless hands-on fun and learning experiences for children of all ages.
 All of this and more await at the Customs House Museum & Cultural Center!
 Be sure to mark your calendars for February 1 to join in the celebration of the Lunar New Year.
 Jostens Gallery will host Celebrating Our Korean Culture through the end of February featuring clothing, instruments, and other cultural artifacts.
 For more information on this and future events, visit customshousemuseum.org.